Welbeck Street Car Park

 An objector quoted in the Evening Standard on 23 November 2018 said “Yes it may need a clean up and the ground floor levels have not been looked after, but look up!
 This building is stunning.”

-Shortly after posting this a reader alerted me to an epic verse of love and loss.
-It’s been scrawled on the white hoardings of Welbeck Street Carpark and so I wanted to share it with you.
+Shortly after I posted the original version of this blog in December 2018, a reader alerted me to an epic verse of love and loss.
+It was scrawled on the white hoardings and is shared below.
 I think it sums up my feelings of seeing this unique structure go.